XsoftBud/XsoftBud/readme.md

 # 🔲 About Me:
-I am XsoftBud, You can call me Pysoi, XsoftBuddy & PurpleMaster!
+I am XsoftBud, You can call me Pysoi, XsoftBuddy & PurpleMaster!, i am the president of the micronation Republic of Com izaria and i make Batch File projects.

 # ✅ My Best Projects:
 1. Xsoft OS (avaible on repo)